Probability and statistics concepts for beginners

 Understanding Probabilities

 The notion of probability represents the measure of the chance that an event will occur.
-Expressed as a number ranging from 0 to 1, it can also be translated into a percentage.
+Expressed by a number ranging from 0 to 1, it can also be translated into a percentage.
 The probability of an event is calculated by dividing the number of favorable events by the total number of possible events.

 Events and Random Variables